IljaN/w2d/README.md

 # w2d
-CLI-Tool to convert wikipedia articles to markdown and translate them using DeepL
+Cli-Tool to convert wikipedia articles to markdown and translates them using DeepL.

+## Use-Cases
+- Read an article in multiple languages to get new perspectives on a topic
+- Send translated wikipedia articles to friends where a topic is not available in their language
+- Read wikipedia articles in your terminal

 ## Requirements
 To use the translation functionality you need to [register](https://www.deepl.com/de/pro#developer) a (free) DeepL.com developer account to get an "Auth-Key" for the translate api.